HSLdevcom/jore4/wiki/architecture-meetings.md

   - update flux (e2e / dev) after that
   - any way to automate / improve the process?

+**4. Should we keep on using clean Transmodel or rather allow adding our own HSL-specific additions
+  - helper views and functions in SQL instead of implementing all business logic in frontend

 2022-04-21 Architecture meeting
 -------------------------------